 The administrator seeking initial approval of a car allowance will initiate a memo to the Chancellor or President for review and approval.
 The memo must include justification, the recommended monthly car allowance amount, the effective date of the authorization, and an approval line.
-Upon receiving the approved memo, the administrator will forward the approved memo to Payroll Services.
+Upon receiving the approved memo, the administrator will forward the approved memo to Payroll & Tax Services.

 e.
 Payment Procedure

 Upon initial approval and at the beginning of each fiscal year, the administrator will identify the funding source and submit the appropriate electronic Personnel Action Form (ePAF).
 Car allowances may be paid only from local institutional funds.
 The car allowance payment will be established on the employee's record and will be paid each month of the fiscal year.

 Car allowances are considered taxable income subject to federal income tax, OASI, and MEDHI withholding.
 Car allowances are not considered retirement covered wages and are not considered a part of benefits base salary for insurance purposes.